 The Collier to Polk Regional Trail sits within the broader statewide system of Regionally Significant Trails as defined by FDEP (Figure 10).
-For example, by way of its connection in Polk County to the Auburndale-TECO Trail, the Collier to Polk Regional Trail will ultimately connect to the Florida Coast-to-Coast Trail, which crosses the state from St. Petersburg (Pinellas County) to Titusville (Brevard County).
+For example, by way of its connection in Polk County to the Auburndale-TECO Trail, the Collier to Polk Regional Trail will ultimately connect to the Florida Coastto-Coast Trail, which crosses the state from St. Petersburg (Pinellas County) to Titusville (Brevard County).
 Since the Collier to Polk Regional Trail includes the planned Paradise Coast Trail in Collier County, it connects into the developing Florida Gulf Coast Trail that will provide linkage from Collier to Pinellas County.
 Potential "spur" connections to major nearby trail systems, such as the Lake Okeechobee Scenic Trail which is part of the congressionally designated Florida National Scenic Trail, will also be considered as part of the long-term planning effort for this project.

-Trail Network.
+The Collier to Polk Regional Trail is being planned and developed as a component of the SUN Trail Network.
 The SUN Trail Program, administered by FDOT, provides funding for the development of projects within the SUN Trail Network.
 As highlighted in Chapter 4, the Collier to Polk Regional Trail Planning Area includes a continuous SUN Trail Network corridor (Figure 4).
 The Preliminary Routing Alternatives were all developed to be consistent with the intent of the SUN Trail Network corridor.